 Empowering Women Through Education

-With a commitment to supporting all students, Capilano University recognizes that self-identifying women face unique challenges related to gender inequality and sometimes they need extra support in order to achieve their educational goals.
+With a commitment to supporting all students, Capilano University recognizes that self-identifying women face unique challenges related to gender inequality, and sometimes they need extra support to achieve their educational goals.

 Ways to give

-Help women achieve their goals by supporting one of 24 awards (listed below) or create a new award or endowment that directly assists women pursing higher education.
-100% of your donation will go directly to assisting female students at Capilano University.
+Help women achieve their goals by supporting one of 28 awards (listed below) or create a new award or endowment that directly assists women pursuing higher education.
+One hundred per cent of your donation will go directly to assisting female students at Capilano University.

 Julia Sors